Hackers News Hackers News

 • Vulnerability Summary

-The update resolves seven tracked vulnerabilities spanning TLS error handling, HTTP/2 flow control, cryptographic timing leaks, permission model bypasses, and a V8 hash-table weakness, several of which can be triggered remotely without authentication.
+The patches tackle issues ranging from error handling in TLS and HTTP/2 flow control to cryptographic timing leaks, potential permission model bypasses, and a weakness in V8’s hash-table implementation.
+Several of these flaws present a severe risk as they can be triggered remotely without requiring authentication.

-Critical TLS SNICallback Flaw Enables Remote Process Crash
+Critical TLS SNICallback Flaw Leads to Remote Process Crash

 HTTP/2 Flow Control Error Triggers Memory Leak and DoS

-CVE-2026-21714 (Medium) affects Node.js HTTP/2 servers and involves unhandled NGHTTP2_ERR_FLOW_CONTROL error codes.
-A malicious client can send malformed WINDOW_UPDATE frames on stream 0, triggering a memory leak in the server process over repeated connections.
+Another significant issue is CVE-2026-21714, rated Medium severity.
+This vulnerability impacts Node.js HTTP/2 servers and involves the inadequate handling of NGHTTP2_ERR_FLOW_CONTROL error codes.
+A malicious client can exploit this by sending malformed WINDOW_UPDATE frames on stream 0.
+Repeated connections leveraging this technique can trigger a memory leak within the server process.

-Left unaddressed, this leads to resource exhaustion and eventually to denial-of-service.
-RafaelGSS authored the fix, adding explicit handling for this nghttp2 error code in the Node.js source layer.
+If left unaddressed, this persistent memory leak can lead to resource exhaustion, ultimately resulting in a denial-of-service condition.
+RafaelGSS provided the patch, which introduces explicit handling for this specific nghttp2 error code within the Node.js source layer.

 V8 HashDoS via Array Index Collision